 Orbit helps all new Comets—freshman, transfer, international, and graduate students—engage, explore, and discover pathways to success during their first year at UT Dallas.
 The Orbit program for graduate students will focus on enrichment through pre-orientation eLearning modules that present information related to: research opportunities and engaging with faculty, student volunteerism opportunities, and other engagement opportunities specifically geared toward graduate students.

-New graduate students will also participate in a graduate student-to-student advisory day to help them get started at UT Dallas with the help of their peers.
+New graduate students will also participate in the New Graduate Student LAUNCH.
+Inspired by the Orbit initiative, “Launch” is a new orientation experience for graduate students, a starting point that provides them with information about campus supports and services, faculty insights into graduate life at UT Dallas, and suggestions related to academic success and professional development.in a graduate student-to-student advisory day to help them get started at UT Dallas with the help of their peers.

 UT Dallas has fostered a strong tradition of academic excellence since its inception and strongly encourages graduate students to participate in cutting-edge research in areas that include communication disorders, criminology, biomedical science, and quantum physics.
 Researchers received over $113 million in total research funding in 2017.